ARRRRGH/dartpy/README.md

 # dartpy
-A python module to dispatch and manage DART simulations.
+A python package to dispatch and manage DART simulations.

 This version is still very beta.
 I am actively developing the package as I go along using it.
 If you use DART on a regular